Asibul-40/Some-useful-Design-Patterns/Behavioral Patterns.md

 ## Observer Pattern
 - Follows one-to-many relationships pattern between objects and all the dependent objects are notified whenever the state of the *Observable(Subject)* object changes.
 - Objects interacts with each other by following the broadcast-type communication.
 - This pattern ensures *loosely coupling* between the concrete subject and the observers.
-As the concrete subject only know one thing: any observer need to implement a certain interface to become the subject's observer.
+As the concrete subject only know one thing & that is: a observer need to implement a certain interface to become the *subject's* observer.
 - We can add or remove any observer at runtime.

 This is the overall architecture of the observer pattern: